gchq/gaffer-doc/src/main/resources/user/walkthrough/Transforms.md

 ${START_JAVA_CODE}
 ${TRANSFORM_SNIPPET}
+${JSON_CODE}
+${TRANSFORM_JSON}
 ${END_CODE}

 Here you can see we `select` the `”SOURCE”` vertex, the `”DESTINATION”` vertex and `”count”` property and `project`, them into the new `”description”` transient property.
+The selection here is similar to the way we select properties and identifiers in a filter, remember you can select (and also project) any property name or any of these identifiers:

+- VERTEX - this is the vertex on an Entity
+- SOURCE - this is the source vertex on an Edge
+- DESTINATION - this is the destination vertex on an Edge
+- DIRECTED - this is the directed field on an Edge
+- MATCHED_VERTEX - this is the vertex that was matched in the query, either the SOURCE or the DESTINATION
+- ADJACENT_MATCHED_VERTEX - this is the adjacent vertex that was matched in the query, either the SOURCE or the DESTINATION.
+I.e if your seed matches the source of the edge this would resolve to the DESTINATION value.

-We add the new `”description”` property to the result Edge using a `View` and then execute the operation.
+We then can just add this transformer with a new `”description”` transient property to a `View` and then execute the operation.

 ${START_JAVA_CODE}
 ${GET_SNIPPET}
+${JSON_CODE}
+${GET_JSON}
 ${END_CODE}

 This produces the following result: